State Library of NSW

 Field of View is the result of a research fellowship I undertook at the DX Lab, the State Library of NSW’s digital innovation lab.
 My proposal was to explore the idea of an interactive experience that sets historic photography within a LiDAR scan of the environment where the photographs were originally taken.
 Central to the idea was that the user could then view the different photographs from the photographer’s perspective.

-In some ways LiDAR scanning isn’t seperate to photography, but a younger sibling of it.
+In some ways LiDAR scanning isn’t separate to photography, but a younger sibling of it.
 It’s photography with depth.
 With this in mind, I was interested in the project exploring not just the content of the photography, but the development of the medium itself.

 There are two variations of the experience - a traditional screen version and a VR version, allowing me to see how these different means of perceiving space would influence the UX design.
 In both experiences the user is able to explore the point cloud and move freely throughout it.